Find resources for treatment to help yourself, a friend, or a loved one.

 Those who misuse prescription opioids are also at increased risk of turning to heroin or other injectable drugs.
 Sharing drug injection equipment and having impaired judgment from drug use increases the risk of contracting infectious diseases (e.g., hepatitis C, HIV) and leads to legal difficulties.

 A deadly epidemic

 Opioid dependence is associated with a death rate that is 13 times greater than that of the general population.
 Forty percent of the deaths in opioid-dependent persons were from drug overdoses and related complications.
-In 2017, there were 47,600 opioid overdose deaths in the United States, an increase of approximately 5,350 deaths from the previous year.
-While it is not well documented how many of these deaths were suicides, according to a 2018 article in the New England Journal of Medicine the number of suicides among these deaths are considerable.

 The Centers for Disease Control and Prevention (CDC) documented a six-fold increase in opioid-related overdose deaths between 1999 and 2017.
 There are now more deaths due to prescription opioid addiction and overdose in the United States than deaths due to motor vehicle accidents and HIV.
 Rapid increases in overdose deaths involving heroin began in 2010.
 Although treatment for heroin-related opioid use disorder increased from 37.5 percent in 2016 to 54.9 percent in 2017, heroin-related deaths continue to rise, likely due to the higher potency of heroin now available on the market.